giesselmann/STRique/docs/installation/src.md

 # Source

 STRique can be installed without root privileges as it's maintaining its dependencies by building required libraries from source in a user accessible path.
-Currently the following list of system wide packages is required to build all included software packages (names on macOS might be different):
+Currently the following list of system wide packages is required to build STRique (names on macOS might be different):

 * git wget
 * gcc g++ make cmake